Halloween is such a fun time for kids, and our pack meetings can make it even more exciting.

 No one knows who invented s’mores.
 According to Wikipeida, the Campfire Marshmallow company published the first s’mores recipe in the early 1920s where it was called the Campfire Graham Cracker Sandwich.
 Here’s that recipe as it was originally printed:

 Place a thin layer of sweet chocolate on a graham cracker, then a toasted marshmallow.
 Cover with another graham cracker.
 Especially for Boy Scouts and Girl Scouts.
 To be made around an open fire.

 My Bear and I have been reading The Genius Files: Mission Unstoppable, and one of the main characters talks about the science behind fire.
 We learned that you have to have three things to have a fire: heat, oxygen and fuel.
 What a coincidence that I’m writing about fire today!

 In the new Cub Scout program, Webelos are required to build a fire in one of their Adventures.

-Webelos Adventure: Cast Iron Chef 1: At an approved time in an outdoor location and using tinder, kindling, and fuel wood, demonstrate how to build a fire; light the fire, unless prohibited by local fire restrictions.
-After allowing the flames to burn safely, safely extinguish the flames with minimal impact to the fire site.
+Webelos Adventure: Cast Iron Chef 3: Use tinder, kindling, and fuel wood to demonstrate how to build a fire in an appropriate outdoor location.
+If circumstances permit and there is no local restriction on fires, show how to safely light the fire, under the supervision of an adult.
+After allowing the fire to burn safely, safely extinguish the flames with minimal impact to the fire site.
 Continue reading →

 As I’ve mentioned before, we have been a “handshake and a baggie” awards pack in the past, and we’re trying to break free of that.
 So, we wanted to think of a fun way to give the boys their awards at our Blue and Gold banquet.